 Dr. Packer describes catechesis as the nexus point between "the doctrine by which we live" and "how we live that doctrine."

 Dr. Packer delivered three lectures at the 2014 ANiC (Anglican Network in Canada) Synod.
 In each one, Dr. Packer lectures for about 30-45 minutes, and is followed by an "application" by Jeremy Graham, a priest at St. Johns Church in Vancouver where Packer attends.

-"Called to Catechize" — In this article for the online journal, The North American Anglican, Dr. Packer sets out his case for Anglicans in particular to recover catechesis.
-One of the particular points of note is how he narrates the reduction of all-age catechesis—a hallmark of the Puritans—to a child-only form of catechesis.
+"Called to Catechize" — In this 2012 article for the online journal, The North American Anglican, Dr. Packer sets out his case for Anglicans to recover catechesis.
+One of the particular points of note is how he narrates the reduction of all-age catechesis—a hallmark of the Puritans—to an emphasis primarily on children’s catechesis.